JitrZ/DeFiAT/README.md

 # DeFiAT; Decentralized Finance And Trading
 Reactive Network and Smart Contracts have provided many innovations for the DeFi world.
 I have already participated in ParsiQ bounties and Defi projects' bounties.
 Balancer DeFi has already worked on providing innovative flexibility in their pools for different purposes.
-I found that it would be a perfect application for Reactive Smart Contract to improve already built pools and also create new innovative pools in Balancer.
+I found that it would be a perfect application for Reactive Smart Contracts to improve already built pools and also create new innovative pools in Balancer.

 - Reactive Smart Contracts can be used for stabilizing tokens that need to be pegged 1:1 in Balancer Compossable pools such as Wrapped Staked Eth : Eth.